BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/15667a35-64cd-4686-a0f2-797e4fb98f41)

 Good.
-Now, have you ever heard of the mangling techniquw??
+Now, have you ever heard of the mangling technique??

 ```
 Mangling is a technique used to bypass security filters or controls by modifying or obfuscating the input data.
 This can be achieved through various methods such as encoding, encrypting, or adding extra characters to the input.
 The main goal of mangling is to alter the input data in a way that it can bypass the security filters or controls, allowing the attacker to exploit the vulnerability.